Darkhax-Forked/Procedural-Pixel-Art-Generator/README.md

 The tool can be viewed online here: https://lospec.com/procedural-pixel-art-generator/

+## What to Contribute

+Any changes that fix bugs or add features are welcome.

+Suggestions / Planned features:

+- Mobile support
+- Variable canvas size
+- More Layers
+- More Colors
+- Color variations (choose a color randomly)

 ## How to Contribute

 1. Click **Fork** above.
 It will automatically create a copy of this repository and add it to your account.